fomichev/pycryptobox/README.md

 trailing `]`, JSON data should start with `{` and end with `}`).
 Afterwards, look through the JSON and place `$username` and `$password` into appropriate form fields (look for other logins JSON data in `include/login`, it will become clear from the example what to do).
+Better yet, you can fill in the form in the browser with `$username` and `$password` and run the bookmarklet;
+this way, you don't need to dig into the JSON and find out were to put these marks, they will already be in place.

 Database example
 ----------------